 Obtaining a practical and objective understanding of your care needs will be invaluable as you evaluate various housing and care choices.

-- Determine available financial resources and insurance coverage options.
+Determine available financial resources and insurance coverage options.
 For questions about insurance, contact an APPRISE counselor.
-Many facilities and organizations offer a variety of services and level of care options based upon consumer need and the ability to pay.
+Many facilities and organizations offer a variety of services and levels of care options based upon consumer need and the ability to pay.

-Whether it is home health services, adult day care, skilled nursing care, respite care or independent living services, numerous credible websites offer a wealth of information; our Case Management Department can also provides lists of local providers and help families understand their choices.
+Whether it is home health services, adult daycare, skilled nursing care, respite care or independent living services, numerous credible websites offer a wealth of information.
+Our case management department can also provide lists of local providers and help families understand their choices.

 Visiting the facility itself and asking questions of current residents and their family members is still the best way to determine whether or not the facility will meet your needs.
 Although facility appearance (cleanliness and decor) is important, you should ask practical questions regarding:

-This is not an all-inclusive list of discussion topics, but may help you when comparing facilities.
+This is not an all-inclusive list of discussion topics, but it may help you when you are comparing facilities.